-In an analysis of EBRD in 2012 about the prospect of Romania meeting the convergence criteria, there is emphasized: "Short-term macroeconomic perspective of Romania is uncertain, especially in light of turmoil resurfaced on global markets and within the eurozone in the second half of 2011.
-However, in the medium term, Romania has a strong potential for convergence with the EU, given that GDP per capita, in terms of purchasing power parity, is one of the lowest in the EU, standing at 45% of the EU average, provided that progress will be made in the domain of structural and institutional reforms"12.

-Fulfilment of nominal convergence criteria in the Romanian economy induces both positive and negative effects, and, in terms of project management, it contains benefits, and the potential costs are highlighted by economic theory.
-However, the decision to switch to the single European currency is based, as a basis, on the economic component, respectively on the more objective quantification of the advantages and disadvantages, but it is or has to be a political decision.
+In an analysis of EBRD in 2012 about the prospect of Romania meeting the convergence criteria, there is 171 emphasized: "Short-term macroeconomic perspective of Romania is uncertain, especially in light of turmoil 172 resurfaced on global markets and within the eurozone in the second half of 2011.
+However, in the medium 173 term, Romania has a strong potential for convergence with the EU, given that GDP per capita, in terms of 174 purchasing power parity, is one of the lowest in the EU, standing at 45% of the EU average, provided that 175 progress will be made in the domain of structural and institutional reforms" 12 Also, the real convergence favors 176 or not nominal variables, generating itself specific costs and benefits.
+With the GDP growth there will be an 177 178 noninflationary increase of salaries and obviously of contributions, which is an important benefit.
+An increase in 179 contributions leads to an increase in budgetary resources, decrease of public debt and of the budget .
+Fulfilment 180 of nominal convergence criteria in the Romanian economy induces both positive and negative effects, and, in terms of project management, it contains benefits, and the potential costs are highlighted by economic theory.
+181 However, the decision to switch to the single European currency is based, as a basis, on the economic component, 182 respectively on the more objective quantification of the advantages and disadvantages, but it is or has to be a 183 political decision.
+184